+Use best practices for storing the logs prior to inoculation.
+It turns out that certain wood species, due to their cell structure and bark characteristics, may prefer a longer seasoning time prior to inoculation (read next item below for more details).
+The longer "seasoning time" can positively influence overall mushroom yield.
 Wood should "season" at least 2 weeks before planting; longer for some wood species.
 Historically, the rule of the thumb has been "fresh is best," when it comes to deciding how long logs can sit after cutting before inoculation.
 Why?
 These very fresh logs are free of contamination because the living tree was warding off invasion of weed fungi.
 Fresh cut logs have abundant moisture, but must start to loose some of the free water before inoculation.
 Allowing logs too little time to season can result in a lag time in spawn run after inoculation.
 Spawn must wait for the log to start drying so the log can be hospitable to fungal growth.
 Trees have differing moisture contents by species, age and environment, but across the board it is moisture loss, the key factor in determining if wood is inoculation-ready, that suggests that the logs cure for AT LEAST 2 WEEKS prior to inoculation.
 This time allows for the free moisture in the log to be released but holds in the bound moisture, necessary for Shiitake growth.

+The log with sprout suggests lack of cure time prior to inoculation and you'll notice a lag in spawn run (no white mycelium on log end).
 A 2 week cure period may not be long enough for some logs - especially in Red Maple (and probably most other maples).
 Over the years we've followed the 2 week resting rule across the board in our harvested logs, regardless of wood type, but noticed remarkable yield difference in Red Maple logs rested for 2 weeks compared to several months of rest.
 We decided to take a closer look, and to see if the same trend was also true for Sugar Maple, a related species.

+Cure Red Maple a few months prior to inoculation, even if the bark is thinner than you would like.
 The longest rest time in both the Sugar Maple and Red Maple in our study resulted in the highest yielding shiitake logs.
 In 2016/2017 we harvested Sugar Maple logs which were divided into two groups, one inoculated 1 month after cutting, and the other 6 months after cutting.
 Similarly, Red Maple logs were divided into two groups and were inoculated either 1 month or 5 months after cutting.
 All logs were incubated together under the same conditions then force fruited the following year to collect Shiitake yield information.
 Logs with the longest rest time prior to inoculation in both the Sugar Maple and the Red Maple proved to be the highest yielding Shiitake logs.
 Based on the results of this study, longer rest times for Red and Sugar Maple logs can increase spawn run success and overall Shiitake mushroom yields.
 Keep in mind that this study was conducted in northern Wisconsin where temperatures are cold and logs are covered in snow during seasoning.
 Logs cut in the south will dry faster and season quicker, so the 5 month time will likely be too long for those areas.